 - A $1,500 stipend for each faculty member for each student supervised.

-- No-fee student housing in the UNH residence halls for the summer period, approximately June 2 – August 8.
+- Optional no-fee student housing in the University of New Haven residence halls for the SURF summer period, approximately May 31 - August 5, 2017.

 - An allowance for research supplies and library resources will be available.

-- Beginning in 2015, participation in the SURF Program will also be indicated on students' Academic Transcripts as a non-credit course.
+- Participation in the SURF Program will be indicated on students' Academic Transcripts as a non-credit course.